seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ANGELO**
 I think it well:
-And from this testimony of your own sex,–
+And from this testimony of your own sex,--
 Since I suppose we are made to be no stronger
-Than faults may shake our frames,–let me be bold;
+Than faults may shake our frames,--let me be bold;
 I do arrest your words.
 Be that you are,
-That is, a woman; if you be more, you’re none;
+That is, a woman; if you be more, you're none;
-If you be one, as you are well express’d
+If you be one, as you are well express'd
 By all external warrants, show it now,
 By putting on the destined livery.